sookinoby/sentiment-analysis2/README.md

     plt.annotate(idx2word[idx], xy=(x, y), xytext=(0, 0), textcoords='offset points')
 ```

-Here is the t-nse visualization of the first 500 words glove 1wembedding:
+Here is the t-nse visualization of the first 500 words glove embedding:
 ![Alt text](images/embedding2.png?raw=true "t-nse visualization")

 As you can see, the embedding has grouped similar words (worse, worst, bad, terrible) together.
 Let us use this embedding to create a neural network to classify sentences.
 Adding the pre-trained weights to the neural network can be little tricky.
 Below is the code